Courageous

 The Kendrick Brothers of Sherwood Bible Church are at it again.
 No doubt hoping to match their home run of Fireproof of 2008, they’ve shifted their focus from taking on divorce to attacking fatherlessness in America.
 We’re still in Albany, Georgia, but this time, instead of following the heroics of the Albany Fire Dept., we’re on patrol with the Dougherty County Sheriff’s Dept. (Interesting that, Albany being a city of 77,000, it doesn’t seem to have its own police force, but I guess they had to trim the cast somewhere.)

 The Kendricks have ramped the action up a notch with this one.
-Right at the beginning, we see Fireproof’s Ken Bevel, returning as Nathan Hayes, stop for gas, only to have his truck stolen by a dew-rag clad gang-banger (T.C.
+Right at the beginning, we see Fireproof’s Ken Bevel, now playing Nathan Hayes, stop for gas, only to have his truck stolen by a dew-rag clad gang-banger (T.C.
 Stallings, a devoted husband and father in real life).
 He throws himself half-way through the driver’s window, and we are treated to a fist-fight with Nathan hanging out the window at 30 miles an hour.
 The movie eventually leads up to a climactic scene with guns blazing.
 In between is more action, more than a few laugh-out-loud moments, and a heart-felt message about how crucial a father is to a child’s development, and how those without fathers often become dew-rag clad truck thieves.

 The story follows Deput.
 Hayes, a recent transfer to the department, three other Deputies, Adam Mitchell (Alex Kendrick), Shane Fuller (Kevin Downes), and David Thompson (Ben Davies), and Javier Martinez (Robert Amaya), a rarely employed construction worker, and their families.
 Javier breaks his back to provide for his family and eventually finds employment working on Adam’s house.
 He then becomes part of the group.
 David is the rookie of the squad who’s holding in a shameful secret.
 He has a daughter around three years of age, whom he has never met, and whose support he had not contributed a dime to.
-(Apparently, the Georgia Division of Child Support Services was vaporized along with the A.P.D.)
+(Apparently, the Georgia Division of Child Support Services was vaporized along with the Albany P.D.)
 Shane struggles to be a dad to his son when he only sees him every other weekend.
 Adam dotes on his daughter but refuses to join his son for the father-son 5K.
 And Nathan and his wife, Kayla (Elenor Brown), struggle to fend off the “saggy-pants boys” interested in their teenage daughter.

 A tragedy eventually forces these men to reevaluate what they are doing as fathers.
 The story dives into Christian kitsch for awhile.
 Adam comes up with a written resolution and the five families actually hold a ceremony with their pastor in which they dramatically recite it.
 In a similar vein, we later see Nathan take his daughter to a very expensive restaurant (below), where he, again with great ceremony, presents her with a “promise ring.”
 Yeah, I know.
 I chortled at this scene, too, but then I found out my wife had very specific plans for me to do exactly that with our daughter one day.